jasontthai/jasontthai.github.io/_posts/2019-07-18-changes-i-made-for-my-blogs-theme.md

 But as you know I enjoy customizing things my way so I did make a few changes to make this blog a bit more to my liking (for now.
 After all I have switched themes a few times).
 Here are a couple of new additions that I added.

+### Added subscribe feature through email or RSS
+I am currently trying out [feedburner](https://feedburner.google.com) to handle subscription for the blog.

-### Using excerpt and introduce hover effects on the post.
+### Use excerpt and introduce hover effects on the post.
 If you visit my homepage, you will notice each post contains an excerpt and if you hover over the post, you'll see a fading effect.
 The suggestion was made my the maintainer of Jekyll's theme and I ended up implementing it.

 You can see my PR here: [https://github.com/jekyll/minima/pull/382](https://github.com/jekyll/minima/pull/382)

-### Added subscribe feature through email or RSS
-I am currently trying out [feedburner](https://feedburner.google.com) to handle subscription for the blog.
+### Added next and previous post link
+IF you view a post, at the end of the post there is are hyperlinks to the next and previous posts to save you some clicks.

 ### Added pagination and style each post as a card view.
 Kudos to [prashanthmadi.github.io](prashanthmadi.github.io) for adding pagination and the card view that looks really nice.

 You can see the changes to add pagination [here](https://github.com/prashanthmadi/prashanthmadi.github.io/commit/d09b4351f0a8e34318847f14f854b5be2f06b4d6) and the card view [here](https://github.com/prashanthmadi/prashanthmadi.github.io/commit/78bc5e44c80f7bb1cbe129691701d79d3e8bdbb5#diff-891082c144b1c9ddb0047d67a7b4181f).

 Below is the snippet of my homepage changes: